-The Montana legislature meets in regular session for only 90 working days every odd-numbered year.
+The Montana Legislature meets in regular session for only 90 working days every odd-numbered year.
 Participation time is limited.
-In order to exercise our right to participate, the public must understand how and when to be most effective.
-Citizens should pay careful attention to the deadlines and expected dates of important meetings, hearings, and votes.23
+To exercise our right to participate, the public must understand how and when to be most effective.
+Montanans should pay careful attention to the deadlines and expected dates of important meetings, hearings, and votes.45